 Pitch your tent on our private 500 acres.
 We have a number of primitive camping spots on our property.
-Each spot has a picnic table, fire pit and bathroom.
+Each spot has a picnic table and fire pit.
+There is a flush toilet bathroom for public use.
 The spots are spread out to insure privacy.
 Our property is surrounded by the forest and is loaded with deer, squirrels, turkeys and other forest animals.
 We have numerous walking trails, a pond for fishing and swimming.

 - Cancellation policy: Moderate

 Natural features you'll find at Forest Camping in California.

 Places to see near Maple Creek Ranch

 The vibe at Forest Camping

 If you stayed here and have some insider info for us, let us know!

 Wow!
 I can't say enough about Maple Creek Ranch.
 The property itself is a nearly 500 acre, working tree farm with a number of unique features that make this a wonderful place to explore and enjoy.
 The main attraction is probably the spring-fed pond, which is set-up as a community area to be used for swimming, fishing, cooking, or simply just relaxing.
 The pond has several benches, chairs, shades, an outdoor kitchen, along with a nearby bathroom/storage room complete with a flush toilet and community refrigerator.

 While the pond itself is absolute wonder, the sites themselves are the icing on the cake!
 The campsites are about 1/4 mile removed from the pond and are near the back-end of the property.
 Equipped with fire-ring, picnic tables, and nearby toilets, the campsites are all private and out of eye-shot from the other sites, which is a huge plus for anyone trying to "get away"!
 The nearly 500 acres contains a multitude of trails and old service roads that criss-cross the property and provide great opportunities to hike, bike, or simply get lost for a bit.